Your Guide To Writing Short Stories

 - On womens’s or any other issue in a short story format where each story highlights one concern.

 Experiment with point of view and form

 Short stories are a great way to experiment with a point-of-view (POV) and form.
 While it is best to stick to one POV, the short length of your story will give you more time to experiment with different voices and perspective and see which fits your story.
 You can also play with form to break out of a routine.
 You could try writing the story in the form of a letter, a radio broadcast, etc. and see which parts of your story are highlighted with each style.
 See how your reader responds to different styles.
 Short stories are a great space for experimental fiction, so don’t hesitate to break the rules.

 Good title for short-story and word count

 Nothing sells a short story like a good title.
 Most famous short stories have very straight forward titles but should also have the right amount of intrigue.
-The Lottery by Shirley Jackson, The Yellow Wallpaper by Charlotte Perkins Gilman and The Tell-Tale Heart by Edgar Allan Poe are some great examples of how a title can simply tell you what the story will be about, and also arouse curiosity.
+The Lottery by Shirley Jackson, The Yellow Wallpaper by Charlotte Perkins Gilman and The Tell-Tale Heart by Edgar Allan Poe are great examples of how a title can simply tell you what the story will be about and also arouse curiosity.

 Most writers and publishers agree that the perfect word count for a short story is 3,500 words.

 The best way to hone the craft is to read and it’s always better to read a form similar to what you are going to write, some recommendation for short stories.
 Another medium that can be good for writing short stories is to read the newspapers.
 Don’t look at the big headlines and international news.
 Instead, focus on the small local stories.
 These stories are often about regular people who have experienced something extraordinary.
 Notice how the journalist has framed the headline, and you will learn what makes a story attractive to a reader.